Difference Between C Corp vs S Corp

 Let us discuss some of the major key differences:

-- The profit and loss under S Corp are pass-through by the business to the partners.
-These profits and losses are instead paid at the individual level by the business owners, but no tax is paid at the corporate level.
-Whereas Under C Corp tax is paid by the corporate and again at the individual level on the profit/loss earned by the business.
+- The business’s profit and loss under S Corp are pass-through to the partners.
+Instead, business owners pay these profits and losses individually, but no tax is paid at the corporate level.
+Whereas Under C Corp, tax is paid by the corporate and again at the individual level on the profit/loss earned by the business.

-- Both C Corp and S Corp income tax, which is due, are on the salaries drawn by the partners and the dividends received from the corporation.
+- Both C Corp and S Corp income tax are due on the salaries drawn by the partners and the dividends received from the corporation.

 - Under C Corp, the corporation is treated as a limited liability partnership, which means that the partners are not personally liable for the business’s debts or obligations, hence having limited liability towards the business.
-On the other hand, in S Corp, the partners can be held personally liable for the debts and the business’s obligations, so most companies opt for C Corp for ownership and taxation purposes.
+On the other hand, in S Corp, the partners can be personally liable for the debts and the business’s obligations.
+Hence, most companies opt for C Corp for ownership and taxation purposes.

 - Under C Corp, it is a default type of Corporation; when a company files articles of incorporation with the secretary of the state, the company becomes a standard C Corp.
 On the other hand, under S Corp, one must file for IRS Form 2553; after filing the form, the partner will become an S Corp for federal tax purposes.